 National Cannabis Legalization

-On the federal front, Senator Cory Booker (D) is moving forward with the Marijuana Justice Act, a bill for federal legalization.
+On the federal front, Senator Cory Booker (D) is moving forward with the Marijuana Justice Act.
+It’s a bill for federal legalization.
 This bill also includes the exoneration of previous marijuana charge records for some people.

 Booker’s staff told us, “Senator Booker does not usually weigh in on state-level cannabis, as the legislation at the state level is pretty independent”, but he is trying to push forth with the Marijuana Justice Act as “Mr. Booker strongly believes in the descheduling of cannabis.”